hareeshkar/ClinicalSimulator/README.md

 #### 💬 Conversation Tab

 - Type messages to interact with the AI patient
-- Watch for streaming responses that appear word-by-word
+- Watch for **streaming responses** that appear word-by-word in real-time
-- Patient responses adapt to their current clinical state
+- Patient responses adapt to their current clinical state and your native language
+- **Multi-Language Conversations**: Patients communicate in English, Tamil, or Sinhala based on your profile settings
-- **Access AI Preceptor**: Tap the floating "Hint" button for real-time attending physician guidance
+- **Access AI Preceptor**: Tap the floating "Hint" button (bottom-right) for real-time attending physician guidance
 - **Progressive Hints**: Receive Socratic questions and clinical insights tailored to your progress
 - **Alternative Perspectives**: Use "Get Another Hint" for different approaches to the same challenge
+- **Haptic Feedback**: Feel tactile responses when sending messages and receiving hints
+- **Smooth Animations**: Message bubbles appear with scale and fade transitions

 #### 🔬 Diagnostics Tab